 Stick to two main colors

-Another design principle is to have two colors in your color scheme dominate your infographic.
+Another basic design principle is to have two colors in your color scheme dominate your infographic.
 Reducing the number of colors in your infographics makes it feel more cohesive.

 If your color scheme has more than two colors, pick two as your main colors and use the rest as accents.